Ángel Hidalgo: Professional career

 Hidalgo turned professional in 2018 and started playing on the Alps Tour and the Challenge Tour in 2019.

 On the Alps Tour, he was runner-up at the 2020 Toscana Alps Open, one stroke behind Matteo Manassero, before winning the Ein Bay Open and the Memorial Giorgio Bordoni in 2021.

 In 2021, he was 3rd at the Sydbank Esbjerg Challenge, ahead of earning his first Challenge Tour title at the 2021 Big Green Egg German Challenge, finishing two strokes clear of Lukas Nemecz and compatriot Santiago Tarrío.

 Playing mainly on the European Tour in 2022, he shot a 63 in the opening round of the Estrella Damm N.A.
 Andalucía Masters at Valderrama to share the lead.
 He carded eight birdies, and narrowly failed to chip in for another on his final hole which would have seen him equal Bernhard Langer's 28-year-old course record.
 He finished solo 4th in the tournament, to finish 91st in the season rankings and secure his card for 2023.

+In September, Hidalgo won the Acciona Open de España, beating Jon Rahm in a playoff to claim his first European Tour title.